This is a professional preparation program for aspiring athletic training healthcare professionals.

 - Students will engage in coursework during the summers of their academic program.

 George Mason University is currently seeking accreditation for their new Athletic Training program and is not accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The institution will be submitting a self-study to begin the accreditation process on July 1, 2017.
-Submission of the self-study and completion of a site visit does not guarantee that the program will become accreditated.
+The institution completed the accreditation site visit in February 2018 and should have the accreditation status by May 2018.
+Completion of a site visit does not guarantee that the program will become accredited.
 Students who graduate from the program prior to accreditation WILL NOT be eligible to sit for the credentialing examination for athletic trainers and will not be eligible for licensure in most states.

 Fees and Expenses